 There are two kinds of bokuto: odachi or daito (long sword) and kodachi or shoto (short sword).
 Both are necessary for kata.
 Only the odachi is used for bokuto kihon.
 You should buy both together.

 The best and most economical bokuto are made from Japanese white oak (shiragashi).
 Bokuto made in Japan have the best shape and balance.
 Expect to pay about $50 for Japanese made odachi and $40 for kodachi in white oak.
-Isu is another good and economical wood, as is Japanese red oak* (akagashi).
-Sunuke is also good but very expensive.
-Asian ebony (kokutan) is very expensive and not as long-lasting as white oak.
+Red oak* (akagashi) is another good and economical wood.
+Sunuke, isu and biwa are also excellent but these native Japanese woods are becoming increasing rare and very expensive.
+They are not worth the price for training weapons.
+Asian ebony (kokutan) is expensive and not as long-lasting as white oak.

 Do not buy bokuto that have handle wraps or are painted to look like real swords.